-AFAM 5000 Special Topics in African American Studies 5-0-5 An in-depth study of selected special topics in African American Studies.
-M lay be repeated for credit, but only six hours may be counted toward the AFAM minor.
-AFAM 3320 Studies in African Literature 3-0- 3 Also offered as ENCL 3320 Proroquisite: Proroquisite: FNCL 2110 or 2 110H 2120 or
+AFAM 3600 Special Topics in African American Studies

+An in-depth study of selected special topics in African American Studies.
+May be repeated for credit, but only six hours may be counted toward the AFAM minor.

+AFAM 3320 Studies in African Literature

 Also offered as ENGL 3320.
-Prerequisite: Prerequisite: ENGL 2110 or 2110H, 2120 or 2120H, 2130 or 2130H, 2060, or 2140..
+Prerequisite: Prerequisite: ENGL 2110 or 2110H, 2120 or 2120H, 2130 or 2130H, 2060, or 2140...
 A study of selected topics in African literature.
-May be repeated, but only 3 hours may be counted toward distribution requirements for the AFA minor. on Amonicon History to 1965 202
+May be repeated, but only 3 hours may be counted toward distribution requirements for the AFA minor.

-FAM 4231 African American History to 1865 3-0 -3 Also offered as HIST 4231.
-The history of the African Americans from the eir origin in Africa to the end of slavery in the U.S., with emphasis on their economic life ar nd social thought.
+AFAM 4231 African American History to 1865

+Also offered as HIST 4231.
+The history of the African Americans from their origin in Africa to the end of slavery in the U.S., with emphasis on their economic life and social thought.

-AFAM 4232 African American History Since 1865 Also offered as HIST 4232.
+AFAM 4232 African American History Since 1865

+Also offered as HIST 4232.
 The history of the African American struggle for equality after emancipation, with special focus on the problems of black leadership from Frederick Douglass to the Black Panthers.

-AFAM 4511 Precolonial Africa 3-0-3 Also offered as HIST 4511.
+AFAM 4511 Precolonial Africa

+Also offered as HIST 4511.
 An analysis of the 8000-year-old cultures of the Nile Valley, including Egypt, Nubia, and Kush; West Africa and its contacts with the Middle East and Europe; the East African city-states and their contacts with India.